max-lt/nginx-jwt-module/README.md

 Specifies which algorithm the server expects to receive in the JWT.

 ### Build:
+This module is built inside a docker container, from the [alpine](https://hub.docker.com/_/alpine/) image.

 ```bash
 ./build # Will create a "jwt-nginx" (Dockerfile)
 ```